 - you must not throw the bag in your normal household rubbish - take it to your local Household Waste Recycling Centre and place in the correct recycling container

-Are energy saving light bulbs safe?
+Energy saving light bulbs and safety

 All energy saving bulbs are safe to be used in the home.
 However, some people may be affected by the ultra violet (UV) light the bulbs give off if they use these lights:

 - for over an hour at a time

 People with some types of light sensitive conditions can also be affected by CFLs.